johndgiese/dotvim/README.md

 I use Vundle to manage plugins; it is much better than the default way.
 Google online if you don't believe me.
 Instructions on how to use it [here](https://github.com/gmarik/vundle).

 ### Updating the VIMRC
-You can quickly update the vimrc by pressing ,v in normal mode.
+You can quickly update the vimrc by pressing <leader>v in normal mode.
 When you save it, it will source the changes so that you can see the effects immediatly.
 Note that this doesn't always work as expected, so you may have to fully reset vim to use this.

 ### Updating the Colorscheme
 Everyone likes a different colorscheme, so you will probably want to make some updates to mine or change it completely.
-To do this you can use type ,o to go staright to the file to start editing.
-When in the file you can type ,h to see all the hex colors (only available in gvim).
+To do this you can use type <leader>o to go straight to the file to start editing.
+You can use <leader>O to see what syntax groups below the cursor.

 If you want to change the name of the colorscheme, you will have to go into your vimrc file and change the name in two places: one for actually loading the colorscheme, and one for enabling the ,o shortcut.